 The first time I ever visited Slovenia I learned that 60% of the country is covered with forest.
-But I was also excited to learn that within these forests live a large population of European brown bears.
+But I was also excited to learn that within these forests lives a large population of the European brown bear.
 In the years that followed I tried in vain to find them, or more importantly, to find someone who could lead me to them in order to photograph these wonderful animals.

 Nobody really seemed to know, or were interested.
 Until one day I discovered slovenianbears.com

-Miha Mlakar, the owner and founder of the company, has made it possible to photograph the bears via a number of specially built photographic hides he has personally built in a variety of locations around south-western Slovenia, specifically in the Notranjska and Kocevska regions, and across the border in Croatia.
+Miha Mlakar, the owner and founder of the company, has made it possible to photograph the Slovenian brown bear via a number of specially built photographic hides he has personally built in a variety of locations around south-western Slovenia, specifically in the Notranjska and Kocevska regions, and across the border in Croatia.